klmnden/azure-docs.tr-tr/articles/machine-learning/service/quickstart-get-started.md

 ### <a name="open-a-notebook"></a>Not defterini açma

-Azure Notebooks, Machine Learning'i çalıştırmak için gereken her şeyle önceden yapılandırılmıştır ve Jupyter not defterleri için ücretsiz bir bulut platformu sağlar.
+Azure not defterleri, Machine Learning çalıştırmak için gereken her şeyi ile önceden yapılandırılmış Jupyter not defterleri için ücretsiz bulut platformu sağlar.

 İlk denemenizi oluşturmak için `Open Azure Notebooks` öğesini seçin.